da8y01/azlebc24feb-auction1/README.md

 npm run btc:mint --address=$ADDRESS
 ```

-Wait for 5 around seconds and make a request to `POST /users/:userId/balance`
+Wait for 5 around seconds and make a request to `PUT /users/:userId/balance`

 Then, you can verify the user balance in this endpoint: